solution-pool/BHG-NFT-Minting-Algorithm/README.md

 p5.sound extends p5.js with Web Audio functionality including audio input, playback, analysis, and synthesis.

-## empty-example folder
+## corals folder

-This is an empty example of a website.
-The folder includes the file for the website, index.html, the p5.js library, other related p5.js libraries, and a template starting point for your p5.js sketch, called sketch.js.
+All the nfts is here.
+This folder includes the file for the website, index.html, the p5.js library, other related p5.js libraries, and a template starting point for your p5.js sketch, called sketch.js.
+There are 7 types of growth types of the nfts and each types have many nfts of its type except unique.
+In total, there are 8888 nfts in this folder now.

 ### index.html